|Date of Birth||21 October 1945 , Moscow, Russian SFSR, USSR [now Russia]|

 |Birth Name||Nikita Sergeevich Mikhalkov|

 Mini Bio (2)

-Nikita Mikhalkov is the son of the famous communist poet Sergei Mikhalkov, who wrote the lyrics of the Soviet national anthem and had strong connections to the Communist Party.
-Nikita Mikhalkov's mother, Natalya Petrovna Konchalovskaya, was also a poet and daughter of famous painter Pyotr Petrovich Konchalovsky by his wife Olga Vasilievna Surikova, and by her the great granddaughter of another great painter Vasily Surikov.
-And then last, but not least, Nikita Mikhalkov is the brother of Andrei Konchalovsky, also a film director who, unlike Nikita, has worked in the US.
+Nikita Mikhalkov is the son of the famous communist poet Sergey Mikhalkov, who wrote the lyrics of the Soviet national anthem and had strong connections to the Communist Party.
+Nikita Mikhalkov's mother, Natalya Petrovna Konchalovskaya, was also a poet and daughter of famous painter Pyotr Petrovich Konchalovsky and his wife Olga Vasilievna Surikova, and by her the great granddaughter of another great painter Vasily Surikov.
+And then last, but not least, Nikita Mikhalkov is the brother of Andrey Konchalovskiy, also a distinguished film director who, unlike Nikita, has worked in the USA.

 Mikhalkov often starred in his films and occasionally appeared in other directors' movies.
 Five Evenings (1979) and Kinfolk (1981) combined comedy and drama in consideration of important issues of the day.
 As his fame and international audience grew, his films never went unnoticed at prestigious European film festivals and earned him numerous awards.
 Dark Eyes (1987) - a love story loosely based on Chekhov's novel, Hitch-hiking (1990), and Close to Eden (1991) enjoyed popularity with cinema-goers and got widespread critical acclaim.